jfeldstein/jQuery.EpochChart.js/README.md

 Plot important chronological events on top of your trending data to learn what decisions and macro events affected your numbers.

-Built by [@jfeldstein](http://twitter.com/jfeldstein) as a friendly API on top of HighCharts, originally announced at http://jfeldstein.com/...
+Built by [@jfeldstein](http://twitter.com/jfeldstein) and is powered by (and requires) HighCharts.
+Originally announced at http://jfeldstein.com/...

 This code is free.
 Go nuts.